R5-D4

 R5’s torso is shared with the Unitoy R2-D2.
 Given how close in design the two figures are, this is a great production shortcut Kenner used, which allowed them to create two characters with minimal need for bottom-up figure creation, as the only new sculpting and tooling required for the head and silver “neck” of R5.

-In the mid to late stages of ESB & early Jedi output, Kenner HQ decided to move a lot of the current production line away from the Unitoy factory with many characters.
-Presumably, this is all related to the cost efficiency of the Chinese/Macau alternatives.
-This is seen in the form of shorter runs in all Unitoy produced figures, seconds/overstock parts going to Spain for Poch to paint and assemble and shortly afterwards a majority of the ex-Unitoy steel moulds going to Spain for their PBP line as they moved into injection moulding their own figures.
-The Unitoy factory wasn’t being retired, just a reshuffle in their previous lines with legacy figure and vehicle production moving to China/Macau with the in the upcoming ROTJ line just around the corner.
+In the mid to late stages of ESB and early Jedi output, Kenner HQ decided to move a lot of the current production line away from the Unitoy factory for many characters.
+Presumably this is all related to the cost efficiency of the Chinese/Macau alternatives.
+This is seen in the form of shorter runs in all Unitoy produced figures, seconds/overstock parts going to Spain.
+The Unitoy factory wasn’t being retired, just a reshuffle in their previous lines with legacy figure and vehicle production moving to China/Macau with the the upcoming ROTJ line just around the corner.

 UNITOY 1977 NO COO